 Chemical Name ROL (mg/kg)

 chlorpyrifos-methyl 5.0

 dichlorvos 0.01 (LOR)

 fenitrothion 5.0

 malathion 4.0

 pirimiphos-methyl 3.5

 carbaryl 7.5+

 deltamethrin 1.0#

 methoprene 1.0

 piperonyl butoxide 10.0

 pyrethrins 1.5

 spinosad 1~

 methyl bromide 50

 phosphine 0.1

 sulfuryl fluoride 0.05

-ethyl formate ٨
+ethyl formate ^

-- # As agreed by Australian livestock industries, APVMA, the chemical registrant and grains industry, for use only under an approved QA or the approved Stewardship Program. - + Specific products only registered for use in Australia. - ~ Various products registered in Australia refer to label. - \ Recorded separately as inorganic bromide and methyl bromide, arising from methyl bromide fumigation and natural occurrence. - ^ Permitted for use but no MRL required for domestic only. - 8.3.2 In the event that stockfeed barley is exported it must meet the relevant overseas government MRLs.
-Exporters should note that in some countries different MRLs are applied for barley for stockfeed and malting barley.
+As agreed by Australian livestock industries, APVMA, the chemical registrant and grain industry, for use only under an approved QA or the approved Stewardship Program.

+- + Specific products only registered for use in Australia. - ~ Various products registered in Australia refer to label. - Recorded separately as inorganic bromide and methyl bromide, arising from methyl bromide fumigation and natural occurrence. - ^ Permitted for use but no MRL required for domestic only.

+- 8.3.2 In the event that stockfeed barley is exported it must meet the relevant overseas government MRLs.
+Exporters should note that in some countries different MRLs are applied for barley for stockfeed and malting barley. - a) China China has its own MRL listing.